PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Rattick couldn't imagine that the Merchant stood a chance against the Wizard, but he couldn't see a percentage in sticking around either way.
 Rattick had seen Dimsbury loose his temper too often.
 At the very least, Rattick was certain the guy would unleash his considerable powers to see Robrecht burned to the ground.
 No, that wouldn't be enough for Dimsbury.
 He would want to see Robrecht burned to the ground and then its ashes shoveled into the river.

 Where there was chaos, thought Rattick, there was opportunity.
-So, when he had escaped the depths Rattick hid himself away in his favorite tree, to see what happened next.
+So, when he had escaped the depths, Rattick hid himself away in his favorite tree, to see what happened next.
 But what happened next was nothing.
-Clouds drifted across the sky and a gentle breeze blew caused the tree to sway so gently that Rattick fell asleep.
+Clouds drifted across the sky, and a gentle breeze caused the tree to sway so gently that Rattick fell asleep.
 As he drifted off, he thought to himself, "There's no worry, you'll never sleep through the sound of a howling mass of Orcs unleashed on the countryside."

 But Rattick awoke to something very, very different.
 It was the sound of a horse being harnessed.
 The jingle of metal on metal, the clop of hooves, and the slap of leather.
 He opened his eyes and realized it was night.
-The clouds had cleared and a bright, waxing moon hung in the sky.
-By its light he saw Boltac and Asarah, help Relan into the Duke's carriage.
+The clouds had cleared, and a bright, waxing moon hung in the sky.
+By its light, he saw Boltac and Asarah help Relan into the Duke's carriage.
 They had survived?
 But how?

-He watched Boltac and Asarah climb onto the front of carriage and then drive away.
+He watched Boltac and Asarah climb onto the front of the carriage and then drive away.
 Rattick waited many minutes, expecting to hear the howl of bloodthirsty Orcs hurrying in pursuit, or to see fireballs raining down from the heavens upon them.
 But there was nothing.
 Nothing at all.
 Was he dreaming?
 What was going on?

 He descended from the tree and followed them.
-Of course, he couldn't keep up with a horse-drawn carriage, but the track it left was distinctive enough, and, it led back to Robrecht.
+Of course, he couldn't keep up with a horse-drawn carriage, but the track it left was distinctive enough, and it led back to Robrecht.

 He walked through the night, recognizing darkness for the old friend that it was.
-And he had the small hours of the night to wonder why the cries of Orc's weren't burning up the road behind him.
+And he had the small hours of the night to wonder why the cries of Orcs weren't burning up the road behind him.

-In the morning he came upon a small cottage in a clearing.
+In the morning, he came upon a small cottage in a clearing.
 There was smoke rising from the fieldstone chimney.
 And behind the cottage, in space that was hard-won from the thick, primeval forest, was a garden and a pen with three pigs.
 Hungry, Rattick made for the garden.
 As he was rooting around the leafy plants, he heard the door to the cottage open behind him.

 In one motion, he swirled his cape of concealment around him and stood stock still in the middle of the garden.
 He would fool the peasant, he thought, and then resume his free breakfast.
 What a fine thing to be thief and free at the start of a new day.